snetdev/docs/boxes.rst

 This scenario can be repeated over time in a single RTS process, and even carried out concurrently between multiple application descriptions.

-The interface proposed here simplifies #2 and #6 by
+The interface proposed here simplifies #2 and #6 by removing any link-time dependencies between box code and the execution environment.

 Introspection